rejetto/hfs/dev-plugins.md

 Once your script is loaded into the frontend (via `frontend_js`), you will have access to the `HFS` object in the global scope.

-The HFS objects contains many properties:
+The HFS object contains many properties:
 - `onEvent` this is the main API function inside the frontend.
 Refer to dedicated section below.
 - `apiCall`
 - `useApi`